-This year's planned On Country Tour to Kuku Yalanji Nation on the Indigenous Homelands of Cape York had to be postponed due to the Federal Government lockdown of a number of remote Indigenous communities for fear of the Corona virus spreading particularly among the Indigenous Elders.
-The town of Wujal Wujal where we would be staying was closed for several weeks.
-We have rebooked this unique experience again for the first week of Term 3 2021 which we are very excited about.
+This year's planned On Country Tour to Kuku Yalanji Nation on the Indigenous Homelands of Cape York had to be postponed as the NSW Government sent the whole state into lockdown.
+Although this was unfortunate it was prudent as we do not want the corona virus spreading particularly among the Indigenous Elders.
+We will visit the town of Wujal Wujal next year and have rebooked this unique experience again for the first week of Term 3 in 2022 which we are very excited about.